MarioLegenda/blue-dot/README.md

     $blueDot->execute('simple.select.find_users');

 This line of code will execute the sql query for statement ```simple.select.find_users```.
-You will see how to get the actual result of this statement lateron.
+You will see how to get the actual result of this statement later on.

 There are 4 type of simple statements:
 - select